apache/zeppelin/docs/install/upgrade.md

 ### Upgrading from Zeppelin 0.7 to 0.8

  - From 0.8, we recommend to use `PYSPARK_PYTHON` and `PYSPARK_DRIVER_PYTHON` instead of `zeppelin.pyspark.python` as `zeppelin.pyspark.python` only effects driver.
 You can use `PYSPARK_PYTHON` and `PYSPARK_DRIVER_PYTHON` as using them in spark.
+ - From 0.8, depending on your device, the keyboard shortcut `Ctrl-L` or `Command-L` is not supported.